naonemeu/chart2sng_py/README.md

 Seems to work perfectly as long all BPM changes happens during a note.
 It may not work well with charts that have too many BPM variations in empty parts.

 ## Note for Guitar Flash Custom creators
 Free to use, regardless of who you are.
-Just follow the license, I guess?
+Just follow the license, I guess? **And for converted charts from others, credit charters properly, please!**

 # Português
 ## Sobre